luokan1227/Project2/saturdayAnalysis.md

 prefer the fits which has larger Adj R Square, and smaller AIC, AICc AND BIC.

-In genweal, lin\_fit1 has higher Adj R Square values, will choose lin\_fit1 to do the prediction.
+In general, lin\_fit1 has higher Adj R Square values, will choose lin\_fit1 to do the prediction.

 ``` r